 Colombia is home to Latin America’s largest arms-trafficking network, which fuels the battle between paramilitaries, left-wing guerrillas and citizens.
 Small arms take sea routes to Central America and are then carried through Panama, the largest single transit hub for Colombian weapons.
 According to the UN, the use of weapons in Colombia strictly controlled and regulated by the state and illegal groups.
 Since the flow of illegal weapons into Colombia is limited, weapons are recycled internally and used efficiently.
 FARC was producing its own 9 mm submachine guns, which resemble the U.S.-produced Intratec 9.
 Often weapons are exchanged for drugs.
 Gun violence incurs health expenses of $40-million (U.S.) a year.

-The Colombian government implemented a demobilization process between 2003 and 2006 for the 37 armed groups in the paramilitary umbrella group United Self-Defence Forces of Colombia (AUC).
-The government claimed to demobilize 30,000 people and eliminate the paramilitaries.
-But successor groups were growing, with a total estimated membership between 4,000 and 10,200.
+Between 2003 and 2006, the Colombian government implemented a demobilization process for the 37 armed groups in the United Self-Defence Forces of Colombia (AUC) paramilitary umbrella group.
+The government claimed to have demobilized 30,000 people and eliminated the paramilitaries; however, successor groups were estimated to include between 4,000 and 10,200 members.

 The conflict has been funded and sustained by the illegal sale of cocaine and crude oil.
-Colombia remained the third-largest exporter of oil to the United States.
-The government’s reliance on oil exports to finance its war against insurgents led to rebel attacks on oil pipelines.
-Attacks on the oil pipelines by FARC militias forced the periodic shutdown of one pipeline in 2008.
+The government’s reliance on oil exports to finance its war against insurgents has led to rebel attacks on oil pipelines.
+FARC attacks forced the periodic shutdown of one pipeline in 2008.
 The ELN continued attacks into 2016, bombing the Cano Limon pipeline multiple times and causing the shutdown of oil production at the oil field for weeks (Reuters).
-Paramilitaries have siphoned up to 7,000 barrels of oil a day from pipelines, selling the fuel at below-market prices.
+Paramilitaries have siphoned up to 7,000 barrels a day from pipelines, selling the oil at below-market prices.

-Rebel groups found other ways to fund their insurgency.
+But rebel groups found other ways to fund themselves.
 FARC taxed every piece of machinery entering its territory, earning about $240,000 a month (Stanford University).
-Rebel groups participated in the mining boom in Colombia and neighbouring Peru, replacing illegal drugs with legal gold to fund their ventures.
-Stanford University estimated that FARC earned five times as much from gold profits as it did from cocaine (Stanford University).
+Rebel groups participated in the mining boom in Colombia and neighbouring Peru, selling gold instead of drugs.
+In August 2015, FARC earned an estimated five times as much from gold as it did from cocaine (Stanford University).
 Rivalry over mining resources has resulted in heightened violence between some armed groups.

 map: CIA Factbook